-Daniel Guillerm, President of the National Federation of Nurses (FNI), the main union of liberal nurses, made public the letter he sent on March 2 to Thomas Fatôme, Director General of Health Insurance, about the freezing of the implementation of the third part of the nursing care report (BSI) which was initially to take place in April.
+Daniel Guillerm, President of the National Federation of Nurses (FNI), the main union of liberal nurses, made public the letter he sent on March 2 to Thomas Fatôme, Director General of Health Insurance, regarding the freezing of the implementation of the third part of the nursing care report (BSI) which was initially to take place in April.
 The opportunity to come back, for La Veille acteurs de santé, on the issues of public health and the organization of care linked to the implementation of this conventional measure.

 In a few words, what is the BSI?